 However, you might get a bigger emotional boost by eliminating the debts that are the smallest.
 You can pay off several small debts faster than you can pay off one bigger debt that might have a higher rate of interest.
 You might be more likely to stick with your debt-reduction plan if you see your list of debts getting shorter.

 Keep Tackling One Debt at a Time

 Focus all your extra money on paying off one debt at a time and making minimum payments on the others.
 If you have an extra $100 in your budget, use it toward paying down the smallest balance.

 Once that smallest balance is paid off, take the money you would have paid each month to the newly expired debt and apply the cash to the bill with the next smallest payoff.
 You’ll be amazed how fast the debt disappears.

 Streamline Your Budget

 Write a list of each monthly expense and total it.
 Draw a line through any monthly expenses you can eliminate.
 Start with things you pay for each month, but seldom use.
 These might include gym memberships or online news subscriptions.
-And look for overlapping expenses, such as paying for cable, Netflix, Amazon Prime and premium channels.
+And look for overlapping expenses, such as paying for cable, streaming services and premium channels.

 Paying a day — or with some cards, even a few hours — late can trigger the dreaded late fee.
 While online apps such as Mint Bills can send you reminders, they’re not infallible.
 Keep a whiteboard calendar where you can easily see it, and use the board solely for recording bill due dates.
 Keep track of due dates and amounts owed for each day, and you’ll never be late again.